NSAIDs for rheumatoid arthritis

 The chance of getting an ulcer or stomach bleeding increases even more if you are also taking corticosteroids and/or blood thinning anticoagulants.
 Also, the longer you use NSAIDs, the greater the risk of stomach bleeding and ulcers.
 Older adults have an increased risk of stomach bleeding and ulcers, as do those who drink alcohol and smoke cigarettes.

 There are ways to reduce the risk of stomach irritation when taking NSAIDs for rheumatoid arthritis.
-People at high risk of stomach bleeding may need a strong stomach acid blocker to help prevent ulcers.
+People at high risk of stomach bleeding may need a stomach acid blocker to help prevent ulcers.

 If you take NSAIDs to ease the inflammation, pain and stiffness of rheumatoid arthritis, make sure you talk to your doctor about ways to protect your stomach.